 For more information, please click here.

-The Cornelius Police Department is hiring for Police Officers as well as Full Time and Part Time Telecommunicators.
+The Cornelius Police Department is hiring for Police Officers as well as Full Time Telecommunicators.
 Interested in applying?
 Complete an Interest Card to send your information to our Recruiter.
 Cornelius Police Department is an Equal Opportunity Employer.

 Police Officer Interest Card